The Handkerchief

 History is what we carry with us by Luísa Telles

-Supported by Käte Hamburger Kolleg global dis:connect Munich and Kammerspiele, Munich.
+Kindly supported by the Käte Hamburger Kolleg global dis:connect Munich and Kammerspiele, Munich.

 Photo credit: Michael Mönnich, Florian Laufhütte